Starkey vs. ReSound Hearing Aids: Our Hands-On Comparison

 Key Findings

-- ReSound pioneered universal Bluetooth connectivity and continues to lead with Auracast technology, allowing users to receive audio broadcasts directly from public venues.
+- ReSound pioneered universal Bluetooth connectivity and now uses Auracast technology, which allows users to receive audio broadcasts directly from public venues.

-- Starkey’s Edge AI and Genesis AI models feature health tracking capabilities, including fall detection and physical activity monitoring, features not available with ReSound devices.
+- Through the My Starkey app, Starkey’s AI models feature health tracking capabilities, including fall detection and physical activity monitoring — features that aren’t available with ReSound devices.

-FYI: Both Starkey and ReSound are premium hearing aid brands with higher price points.
-For more affordable alternatives starting at under $500 per pair, check our guide to this year’s best cheap hearing aids.
+FYI: Generally, Starkey and ReSound have higher price points than OTC brands.
+For more affordable alternatives starting at under $500 per pair, check out our guide to this year’s best cheap hearing aids.

 Starkey vs. ReSound